Apr 24, 2026

 Sumsub has real strengths in specific areas.
 For the right use case, it is a great choice.

 Crypto and VASP compliance.
 Sumsub built early momentum in crypto verification and has mature tooling for exchanges and trading platforms.
-Their Travel Rule compliance — a FATF requirement for VASPs — is well-developed.
+Their Travel Rule compliance is well-developed.
 If the business operates entirely within the crypto or trading ecosystem, that vertical depth is relevant.

 High-volume automated pipelines.
 Sumsub's automated verification handles large throughput efficiently.
 For businesses where speed matters more than edge-case accuracy, and where the false positive trade-off is acceptable, that is a practical advantage.